xelis-project/xelis-vm/README.md

 #### Rules
 - Have the name of a variable.
+- Have a boolean condition.
-- Have an array to iterate on.
+- Have an assign operator.

 #### Examples
 ```rust